armansyahhkm1995/Basic-Auth-with-2FA-in-Node.js-and-Express/README.md

-# Project Name:

-Basic Auth with 2FA in Node.js and Express
+# Basic Auth with 2FA in Node.js and Express

 ## Insights:
 - This project has enabled me to gain a deep understanding of user authentication and authorization techniques using JWT (JSON Web Tokens) for secure communication between the client and the server.